Best hi-fi systems 2024: CD, vinyl and streaming music players for the home

 Becky Roberts

-I'm the managing editor of What Hi-Fi? and, with over 10 years of experiencing in reviewing hi-fi, have seen first-hand the hi-fi system category evolve into what it is today.
-Now smarter than ever and with fewer compromises than before in the sound department, the integrated systems you see below are fantastic ways of obtaining proper hi-fi sound without needing to go the whole hog and set up a purist separates system.
+I'm the managing editor of What Hi-Fi? and, with 11 years of experience in reviewing hi-fi, have seen first-hand the hi-fi system category evolve into what it is today.
+Now smarter than ever and with fewer compromises than before in the sound department, the integrated systems you see below are fantastic ways of obtaining proper hi-fi sound without needing to go the whole hog and set up a purist 'separates' system.
+Whether you simply want an easy vinyl playback solution or everything the streaming world offers, you can now get it from high-performing and space-efficient offerings that don't need to break the bank.

 Best microsystem

 What Hi-Fi?
 Award winner.
-Proof that a great entry-level hi-fi system needn't have multiple components.
+Proof that a great entry-level hi-fi system needn't have several components.

 Specifications